dtan4/s3url/README.md

 ## Usage

-You need to set AWS credentials beforehand,
+You need to set AWS credentials beforehand, or you can also use [named profile](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles) written in `~/.aws/credentials` and `~/.aws/config`.

 ```bash
 export AWS_ACCESS_KEY_ID=XXXXXXXXXXXXXXXXXXXX
 export AWS_SECRET_ACCESS_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 export AWS_REGION=xx-yyyy-0
 ```

-or you can also use [named profile](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-multiple-profiles) in `~/.aws/credentials` and `~/.aws/config`

 Put object into S3 bucket using Management Console or awscli.